 It is also possible to publish your games on the Epic Store and in this case, a 12% fee will apply, including the 5% mentioned above.
 Although the Fees are starting to become important, it is necessary to remember that generally, a publisher could apply even higher percentages (potentially even a 30-35%) in addition to the fact that the Epic Store could give excellent visibility to our product if it is of high quality.

 The next step is creating a new Project.

 Making a whole game starting from nothing is extremely difficult and therefore, to help us in this activity, it is possible to create a new project starting from one of the available templates.

-We will also have to choose the type of platform provided for our game such as if we want to create a game for PC / Console or for Smartphone / Tablet, this choice will affect the type of input that the player can use to give commands to the game (via keyboard / controller or via touchscreen) and generally also the technical limits of graphics and computing power to which we will have to refer (for example in relation to polygonal models or frame rate).
+We will also have to choose the type of platform provided for our game such as if we want to create a game for PC / Console or Smartphone / Tablet, this choice will affect the type of input that the player can use to give commands to the game (via keyboard/controller or via touchscreen) and generally also the technical limits of graphics and computing power to which we will have to refer (for example to polygonal models or frame rate).

 In addition to templates, other free content is available in the Marketplace both in the form of permanently free material and in the form of free material available for a limited time.

 In the permanent contents, there are parts of games or demos already made in Unreal Engine such as polygonal models for characters or enemies as well as high definition texture scans and real environments.

 Every month free content are released in a rotation that can be useful both to improve and integrate our projects and as a possible source of teaching as we can try to "take them apart" to understand how they work or we can try to modify them to better adapt them to our needs ( change a match 3 game into a match 4 game or how to change materials to get different visual effects).